How to Teach the Child to Get Dressed On Their Own: All Secrets

 3 years old

 The child can independently fasten and unfasten simple fasteners and hang clothes on their chair.
-They watch over their clothes during the day without additional reminders, by, for instance, pulling down their dress or tucking their T-shirt into their pants.
+They watch over their clothes during the day without additional reminders.
+For example, pulling down their dress or tucking their T-shirt into their pants.

 4 years old